gregogalante/routes-analyzer/README.md

 ## How It Works

 1. **Middleware Integration**: The plugin automatically adds middleware to your Rails application
+2. **Route Filtering**: Only routes explicitly defined in `routes.rb` are tracked.
+This ensures that:
+   - Undefined routes (404 errors) are not tracked
+   - Catch-all routes that handle unknown paths don't pollute the data
+   - Only legitimate application routes are analyzed
-2. **Request Tracking**: Each HTTP request is analyzed to extract route information
+3. **Request Tracking**: Each valid HTTP request is analyzed to extract route information
-3. **Redis Storage**: Usage data is stored in Redis with the following structure:
+4. **Redis Storage**: Usage data is stored in Redis with the following structure:
    - Route path and HTTP method
    - Access count within the timeframe
    - Last access timestamp
-4. **Data Expiration**: Redis keys automatically expire after the configured timeframe plus a buffer period
+5. **Data Expiration**: Redis keys automatically expire after the configured timeframe plus a buffer period

+## Route Detection

+The middleware uses Rails' routing system to determine if a route is valid:

+- **Path Parameters Check**: Verifies that Rails recognized the route and set path parameters
+- **Route Recognition**: Uses `Rails.application.routes.recognize_path` to confirm the route exists in `routes.rb`
+- **Error Handling**: Gracefully handles routing errors and invalid requests without tracking them

+This approach ensures that only routes you've intentionally defined are included in the usage analysis.

 ## Data Structure